haoranmattwan/behavioral-economic-demand-analysis-2022/README.md

 > Kirkman, C., Wan, H., & Hackenberg, T. D. (2022).
 A behavioral-economic analysis of demand and preference for social and food reinforcement in rats. *Learning and Motivation*, *77*, 101780. https://doi.org/10.1016/j.lmot.2021.101780

 **Note on Data:** The data for this study can be requested from me or from my coauthors, Cyrus Kirkman and Tim Hackenberg.
-For a fully reproducible portfolio, it is recommended to include the data file in the repository (e.g., in a `/Data` folder).

 ---